 Preventing or Abating Anthropogenic Methane Emissions Workshop

-ARPA-E is hosting a virtual workshop on October 20th 2020 to explore new routes to prevent and/or abate anthropogenic methane emissions.
-The goal is to reverse the rate of accumulation of methane in the atmosphere, resulting in a decrease in atmospheric methane concentration.
-Registration is required to be able to participate in the workshop, and space is limited to 125 participants.
+ARPA-E hosted a virtual workshop on October 20th 2020 to explore new routes to prevent and/or abate anthropogenic methane emissions.
+The goal of the workshop was to reverse the rate of accumulation of methane in the atmosphere, resulting in a decrease in atmospheric methane concentration.
+Registration was required to be able to participate in the workshop, and space was limited to 125 participants.

-The scope of the workshop is broad.
-We will discuss a wide range of anthropogenic sources and potential technical approaches requiring advances in biology, materials, catalysts, and physics.
-We will discuss how the technical approaches can be formed into system-level products or services, which incorporate integrated methane prevention/abatement processes and monitoring/control system.
+The scope of the workshop was broad.
+Participants discussed a wide range of anthropogenic sources and potential technical approaches requiring advances in biology, materials, catalysts, and physics.
+Participants discussed how the technical approaches can be formed into system-level products or services, which incorporate integrated methane prevention/abatement processes and monitoring/control system.
 Given the diversity of methane sources we anticipate that multiple approaches will be required.
 ARPA-E is soliciting participants with novel concepts that could:

 - A) Prevent methane emissions from anthropogenic activities.
 Examples include addressing improperly abandoned coal mines and oil and gas wells; plugged oil and gas wells that leak; uncontrolled landfill gas; and agricultural-related emissions from farming and ruminants.
 ARPA-E seeking novel approaches beyond industry’s current work to address equipment malfunctions, reduce methane vented from valves and seals, and reduce methane releases during drilling.